DecentM/project-maps/README.md

 ## Introduction

-- **Why**: I wanted to create something like mainstream maps applications, but using only free data sources (free as in free beer, but preferring open ones), and maybe also learn something in the process.
+- **Why**: I wanted to create something like mainstream maps applications, but using only free data sources, and maybe also learn something in the process.
 - **What**: This repo is a monorepo of different apps and packages, managed using [Moon](https://moonrepo.dev/)